• Request forms that automate processes

 Time tracking integrated with work management

-Although still new to Wrike Resource, Miles Partnership can already see how the add-on will benefit their teams in the long run.
+Although still new to Wrike's resource management capabilities, Miles Partnership can already see how it will benefit their teams in the long run.
 “Some small teams have started to use it for allocating and planning,” says Laffitte.
 “Being able to see planned effort against actual effort and combining that with some reporting will be wonderful.
 We’re starting to explore that as well as how to better communicate the hours allocated.”

 With Wrike’s scalability and flexibility, Miles Partnership has managed to streamline their processes through two acquisitions and operate remotely during a global pandemic.
 Their ability to customize Wrike for each team’s exact needs and preferences encourages user adoption of the platform as well as cross-functional collaboration within the work management system.

 Miles Partnership now has the visibility they need to monitor project progress and move faster.
 Stutz notes, “The management team can look in Wrike and see what’s going on, when it’s due, and any red flags.”
 And now that time tracking is integrated into the same workspace as their project management, Miles Partnership sees employees’ hours updated 87.5% faster than before.
 “Wrike impacts our speed of decisions because we have more information in real time,” concludes Laffitte.